bitfield/gotestdox/README.md

- ✔ ExtractFuncName treats a single underscore before the first slash as marking the end of a multi-word function name (0.00s) ✔ ExtractFuncName treats multiple underscores as word breaks (0.00s) ✔ ExtractFuncName without an underscore before a slash treats camel case as word breaks (0.00s) ✔ ParseJSON correctly parses a single go test JSON output line (0.00s) ✔ Relevant is false for non pass fail events (0.00s) ✔ Relevant is true for test pass or fail events (0.00s)
+ ✔ ExtractFuncName treats a single underscore before the first slash as marking the end of a multi-word function name (0.00s) ✔ ExtractFuncName treats multiple underscores as word breaks (0.00s) ✔ ExtractFuncName without an underscore before a slash treats camel case as word breaks (0.00s) ✔ Filter returns not OK if any test fails (0.00s)
+ ✔ Filter returns OK if there are no test failures (0.00s) ✔ ParseJSON correctly parses a single go test JSON output line (0.00s) ✔ Relevant is false for non pass fail events (0.00s) ✔ Relevant is true for test pass or fail events (0.00s)